kibanalytics/kibanalytics/docs/setup/README.md

 If NODE_ENV is set to "development", Node.js server will override ELASTICSEARCH_URI value to "http://localhost:9200".

+### ELASTICSEARCH_SECURITY

+Enable or disable Elasticsearch security.
+By enabling this flag, Kibana access will also require an username & password for access.

+### ELASTICSEARCH_USERNAME

+Elasticsearch username.
+Used with ELASTICSEARCH_SECURITY=true.

+### ELASTICSEARCH_PASSWORD

+Elasticsearch password.
+Used with ELASTICSEARCH_SECURITY=true.

+### KIBANA_LISTEN

+Expose Kibana Docker service host ip and port number for external connections.

 ### DOCKER_LOG_MAX_SIZE

 Docker log file max size.